Installing Ruby on Ubuntu 22.04

 'require': cannot load such file -- webrick (LoadError)

 Apparently, some gem dependencies changed in Ruby 3+.
 This is easily fixed by adding the missing gem explicitly.
-The issue was also reported in the jekyll official repository here.
+I also found that that the issue was already reported in Jekyll’s official repository.

 bundle add webrick bundle exec jekyll serve